rwtaggart/rwtaggart.github.io/_posts/2025-04-20-website-tutorial.md

 1. Click the "Commit changes" button and follow the onscreen prompts to save your modifications.
 1. Navigate to your Cloudflare Pages project dashboard.
 You should see the changes applied automatically.

+1. You can also modify and commit changes to the `about.markdown` file to include content specific to your website!

-> See the [markdown] references in the "further reading" section below to understand the file format syntax.
+> See the [markdown](#markdown) references in the "further reading" section below to understand the file format syntax.
 You can view the `_posts/YYYY-MM-DD-SAMPLE.md` file in your repository as an example for how to write markdown.

 # Part V: Deploy your site!
 1. Navigate to your Cloudflare Pages project dashboard.